mattermost/docs/source/install/desktop-app-install.rst

 .. |more-icon-vertical| image:: ../images/dots-vertical_F01D9.svg
   :alt: Use the More icon in the top left corner to access Mattermost Desktop Apps customization settings.

-The Mattermost Desktop App is available for Windows, Mac, and Linux operating systems.
+The Mattermost Desktop App is available for Linux, Mac, and Windows operating systems.
 The Desktop App supports all the features of the web experience, plus the following features:

 - `Connect to multiple Mattermost servers <https://docs.mattermost.com/welcome/manage-desktop-app-server-connections.html>`__ from a single interface, and navigate between servers using keyboard shortcuts.
 - `Auto-start Mattermost <https://docs.mattermost.com/welcome/customize-desktop-app-experience.html>`__ when a user logs into their machine.